Moving to Delaware, OH? Here's What You Need to Know!

 Delaware, OH is also home to a number of excellent schools.
 There are 17 public schools with excellent reviews, a few highly-rated private schools, and three colleges.
 Graduation rates are 90%, school scores are 79%, both of which are higher than the national average as well.
 These high scores are no doubt almost a direct result of the lower-than-national-average ratio of 13 students to 1 teacher.
 With fewer students to teachers, there’s more room for personalized attention and individualized approaches to learning.
 There’s also more structure, because Teachers have more control over classrooms, and a higher chance to build a positive report with each other.

-The city’s public transportation is courtesy of DATA-- Delaware County Transit system-- which offers both fixed routes and on-demand routes.
+The city’s public transportation is courtesy of DCT-- Delaware County Transit system-- which offers both fixed routes and on-demand routes.
 Both have different pricing.
 The fixed routes cost .50 to $1, depending on your age.
-All DATA busses are handicapped accessible.
-However, for special cases where specific users are unable to utilize regular busses, DATA also offers Paratransit.
-Paratransit is a shared-ride service, and it’s completely complementary to those with disabilities that prevent them from using regular buses (even with adaptations in place).
-You can find more information about DATA service on their FAQ page.
+All DCT busses are handicapped accessible.
+However, for special cases where specific users are unable to utilize regular busses, DCT also offers Paratransit.
+Paratransit is a shared-ride service that costs just $2, providing an affordable option for those with disabilities that prevent them from using regular buses (even with adaptations in place).
+You can find more information about DCT service on their FAQ page.

 Business in Delaware